Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators: Location via closed sets

-\begin{enumerate} \item If $F$ is of type Cusco (upper semicontinuous with nonempty compact and convex values) and if $A \equiv 0$, then \eqref{cusco} is reduced to the standard differential inclusion.
-In addition, if $F$ is bounded in a neighborhood of the initial condition, then the results in \cite{DKV} are covered by taking $V$ and $W$ lower semicontinuous and not only locally Lipschitz. \item If $F$ is Lipschitz Cusco, then thanks to a selection theorem given in \cite{Artstein}, Adly, Hantoute and Nguyen \cite{Adly-Hantoute-Bao} rewrited \eqref{cusco} as \eqref{E:eq1} and proved that \eqref{cusco} has at least one solution. \end{enumerate} \end{remark}
+where $F: \R^n \rightrightarrows \R^n$ is a multifunction and $A$ is a maximally monotone operator.
+We distinguish here two different cases: \begin{enumerate} \item If $F$ is of type cusco and if $A \equiv 0$, then \eqref{cusco} is reduced to the standard differential inclusion.
+In addition, if $F$ is bounded in a neighborhood of the initial condition, then the results in \cite{DKV} are covered by taking $V$ and $W$ lower semicontinuous and not only locally Lipschitz. \item If $F$ is Lipschitz cusco, then thanks to a selection theorem given in \cite{Artstein}, Adly, Hantoute, and Nguyen \cite{Adly-Hantoute-Bao} rewrote \eqref{cusco} as \eqref{E:eq1} and proved that \eqref{cusco} has at least one solution. \end{enumerate} \end{remark}

+An immediate special case of \eqref{E:eq1} is when $A$ is the null operator, and thus, problem \eqref{E:eq1} reduces to \eqref{eq2}.
+In the following corollary, we provide a generalized version of the result given in \cite{Arsie1}, not only when the used Lyapunov function is continuously differentiable but also when it is lower semicontinuous.